Development of Hand-Held Devices for Pathogen Detection

 Project Description: Mechanical signaling strongly influences embryological development, differentiation, morphogenesis, tissue patterning, and aging as well as various other biological functions.
 When mechanosensing, mechanotransduction, and mechanoresponse are misregulated, diseases usually occur or progresses.
 For example, cancer deaths are mostly caused by metastasis of malignant cells, not by the tumor itself.
 During metastasis, cancer cells detach from the primary tumor, spread to different body locations via the lymph system and/or blood circulatory system, reattach to invade the target organs and form the secondary malignant tumors.
 Interestingly, in contrast to healthy organs, primary tumors are often mechanically stiffer.
 This stiffened mechanical milieu has been identified as one of the promoting signals to enhance metastasis.
 The invention of new technologies generally enables the dissection and manipulation of basic operating principles underlying these biological and pathological processes, leading to new potential therapeutics to improve health.

-What the Participant Will Do: This project is experimentally focused.
-The participant will be provided with training on live-cell imaging and hydrogels preparation for cell research.
-The student will apply these skills to investigate how mechanical signals influence the behavior of cancer and normal cells.
+What the Participant Will Do: What the Participant Will Do: This multidisciplinary project contains both experimental (70%) and computational (30%) components.
+The participant will be provided with training on live-cell imaging, design of novel biomaterials, and numerical simulation for biomechanics and mechanobiology research.
+The student will apply these skills to investigate how biophysical signals influence the function and behavior of cancer and normal cells.

 2D Material Nano-Laminates for Selective Transport and/or Adsorption of Species